NordicHPC/sonar/doc/HOWTO-KAFKA.md

 `http.ca-file` points to the server certificate and `http.key-file` points to the secret key.
 This is sufficient for Sonar and the proxy to be communicating over HTTPS.

+### Authorizing the upload

+The upload can be authorized either by the the kafka-proxy forwarding the SASL credentials that are in the message to Kafka, and Kafka carrying authorization information, or by the kafka-proxy itself performing the authorization and not forwarding those fields to Kafka.
+The advantage of the latter is a simpler Kafka configuration.

+In the latter case, create an upload identity file with `cluster-name:upload-password` lines and set the `http.upload-auth-file` to point to that file.

 ### Proxy-to-Kafka communication

-Then the ini file for the proxy is usually pretty simple, these values are exactly those that were used in the Sonar config file when it was speaking directly to the Kafka broker:
+Then the ini file for the kafka-proxy is usually pretty simple, these values are exactly those that were used in the Sonar config file when it was speaking directly to the Kafka broker:

 ```